Zero Carbon Buildings for All

 The Zero Carbon Buildings for All Initiative

-The Zero Carbon Buildings for All Initiative, proposed for the 2019 UN Secretary-General’s Climate Action Summit in New York, unites leaders across sectors in a strong international coalition to decarbonize the building sector and meet climate goals.
+The Zero Carbon Buildings for All Initiative, launched at the 2019 UN Secretary-General’s Climate Action Summit in New York, unites leaders across sectors in a strong international coalition to decarbonize the building sector and meet climate goals.

 Zero Carbon Buildings for All's core components include securing commitments from two audiences: